 Using project management software or spreadsheet templates can further make this process easy.

 Toggl Plan is a popular tool that makes construction schedule planning easy.
-And, you can plan unlimited projects with it for free and involve up to 5 users in these projects.
+And, you can plan unlimited projects with it for free.